jenkins-infra/digitalocean/README.md

 # digitalocean
-Documentation, tooling and other resources related to the Jenkins Infrastructure Project parts hosted in Digital Ocean.
+Documentation, tooling and other resources related to the Jenkins Infrastructure Project parts hosted in Digital Ocean